Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 mashed bananas

-Whisk wet ingredients + sugar
+Whisk wet ingredients + white sugar

 pouring browned butter